-- Study the structure of electric power system and working operation of different types of power generation. - Develop expressions for the computation of transmission line parameters. - Obtain the equivalent circuits for the transmission lines based on distance and to determinevoltage regulation and efficiency. - Understand the mechanical design of transmission lines and discuss about the types and grading of cables. - Impart knowledge on distribution systems, types of substations, methods of grounding, EHVAC, HVDC and FACTS.
+- Study the structure of electric power system and working operation of different types of power generation. - Develop expressions for the computation of transmission line parameters. - Obtain the equivalent circuits for the transmission lines based on distance and to determine voltage regulation and efficiency. - Understand the mechanical design of transmission lines and to analyze the Voltage distribution in insulator strings to improve the efficiency. - Discuss about the types, construction of cables and methods to improve the efficiency. - Impart knowledge on distribution systems, types of substations, methods of grounding, EHVAC, HVDC and FACTS.